Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 1. Submit your enhancements via a pull request to this repository to be reviewed by the Martini Developers Team.

 ### 3. Submitting a Pull Request
-Once your changes are ready:
+Once your changes are ready you can follow these steps to submit a pull request:

 1. Commit Your Changes:
 ```bash